helenqu/multimodal-pretraining-pmi/README.md

 ### LLaVA-1.5 VQA Evals

-Code and instructions for the fine-tuning the custom LLaVA-1.5 based on LAION-400M-pretrained CLIP and VQA evals are provided in a separate repository.
+Code and instructions for the fine-tuning the custom LLaVA-1.5 based on LAION-400M-pretrained CLIP and VQA evals are provided in [this repository](https://github.com/helenqu/llava-pretraining-pmi).